TORONTO METROPOLITAN UNIVERSITY

 In-class project discussion

-Finalize the groups
+Finalize the groups formation

-Brainstorm for the proposal idea
+Brainstorm for the proposal, idea generation

 Group work to complete the project